-Mediation is a common method used to resolve concerns without going to trial.
+Mediation is a common method used to resolve issues in a legal case without going to trial.
 Parties can agree to participate in mediation, but the court can order mediation as well.
 Court-ordered mediation typically occurs once it is established that the parties cannot come to an agreement in informal negotiations.
 Court-ordered mediation aids in establishing a resolution to a case in a timely fashion.
+Court-ordered mediation generally happens after a period of more informal negotiations between the parties directly has failed.
 The court will usually set a date for mediation at the status conference.
 Mediation can occur with simply the spouses going to an unbiased court endorsed mediator, or it can include the spouses with their attorneys.
-Mediation can be facilitative or evaluative, or both
+Mediation can be facilitative or evaluative in nature, or any combination of the two.

 The purpose of facilitative mediation is to encourage communication between the parties.
 This may seem very similar to couples therapy, because issues between the parties tend to arise.
 However, the goal is progress toward the ability to have composed discussions about their future roles as parents or future financial concerns.
 Although facilitative mediation can address concerns that deal with child support and property division, it is mostly used to iron out child custody concerns.